magicaks/magicaks/setup.md

 Terraform stores state configuration in Azure Storage.

-1. If you don't have a storage account to use for terraform state already configured.
-Create a resource group and a storage account with a container per the instructions from the Microsoft docs [Tutorial: Store Terraform state in Azure Storage](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage)
+1. If you don't have a storage account to use for Terraform state already configured, create a resource group and a storage account with a container per the instructions from the Microsoft docs: [Tutorial: Store Terraform state in Azure Storage](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage):

     ```bash
     #!/bin/bash